TheChoyon/WordPressConfigInfoExtractor/README.md

-# WordPress Config Info Extrator
+# WordPress Config Info Extractor
 --------------------------------

 A handy script designed to collect all the MySQL db name, username, password, host from a collection of config files.<br>